 Is bullying common?

-I was honored to be appointed by the Governor to serve as Commissioner on the first legislative study commission to address bullying.
+I was honored to be appointed by the Governor to serve as Commissioner representing the Stop Bullying Coalition on the first legislative study commission to address bullying.
 Our mandate covered 92,000 elderly and disabled persons in 1,400 subsidized and public multifamily housing developments in the Commonwealth.

 We conducted a survey of over 600 individuals, including also some managers and staff as well as tenants.
 Close to half of the respondents reported being bullied where they live, about 30% lived where they were bullied and also observed others being bullied, suggesting mobbing.
 Most don't seek help out of fear of retaliation, and of those that seek help, very few actually succeed in getting relief.